Connic

 Your AI agent demo killed it in the stakeholder meeting.
 The CEO is excited.
 The product manager is already writing the press release.
 There's just one small problem: that beautiful Jupyter notebook isn't going to survive first contact with real users.

 The gap between "it works on my machine" and "it works for 10,000 users at 3am on a Saturday" is where most AI agent projects go to die.
-This guide will help you cross that gap without losing your sanity.
+This guide is about crossing that gap without losing your sanity.

 The Prototype-to-Production Gap